 Also worth a look . . .

-Bitwarden – a great alternate to 1Password if you want to get started for free without compromising on security.
+Bitwarden – a great alternate to 1Password for SMBs, if you want to get started for free without compromising on security.

 Project Management - Smartsheet [Visit website]

 When it comes to collaborative work management software, users are spoiled for choice.
 There is no straightforward answer to help determine the best software available due to the different styles and preferences of each end user.
 But we're fans of simplicity, and you may have noticed that we always love a checklist, so Smartsheet works best for our style.